-Go 101 is a book focusing on Go syntax/semantics and all kinds of runtime related things (Go 1.16 ready) and tries to help gophers gain a deep and thorough understanding of Go.
+Go 101 is a book focusing on Go syntax/semantics (except custom generics related) and all kinds of runtime related things (Go 1.18 ready) and tries to help gophers gain a deep and thorough understanding of Go.
 This book also collects many details of Go and in Go programming.
+Many of these details could not be found in official Go documentations.
 It is expected that this book is helpful for both beginner and experienced Go programmers.

 (about 500 pages, 350+ examples, 101+ details)

 Tapir, the author of Go 101, has spent 5+ years on writing the Go 101 series books and maintaining the go101.org website.
 New contents will be continually added to the book series and the website from time to time.
 Tapir is also an indie game developer.
 If you would like to, you can support the book and the website by playing Tapir's games (made for both Android and iPhone/iPad).
 Individual donations are also accepted via PayPal.

 The Go 101 project is hosted on Github.
 Welcome to improve Go 101 articles by submitting corrections for all kinds of mistakes, such as typos, grammar errors, wording inaccuracies, description flaws, code bugs and broken links.